The high-level week of the 71st session of the General Assembly is in full swing at the United Nations Headquarters in New York.

 On Tuesday morning, Special Representative Leila Zerrougui attended the opening of the General Debate at the General Assembly Hall.
 This year’s debate is held under the theme “The Sustainable Development Goals: a universal push to transform our world”, and marks the first anniversary of the Adoption of the 2030 Agenda, which promises to address the plight of children affected by armed conflict.

-She also met with Maria Angela Holguin Cellar, Colombia’s Minister of Foreign Affairs to discuss the implementation of the historic agreement to separate and provide reintegration services to all children in the ranks of the FARC-EP.
+She also met with Her Excellency Ms. Maria Angela Holguin Cellar, Minister of Foreign Affairs of Colombia, to discuss the implementation of the historic agreement to separate and provide reintegration services to all children in the ranks of the FARC-EP.
 The final peace agreement will be signed on 26 September and the first groups of child soldiers from the FARC-EP were separated on 10 September.

-Later on Tuesday, the Special Representative sat down with the Vice-President of Angola, Manuel Domingos Vicente, and thanked him for his country’s support.
+Later on Tuesday, the Special Representative sat down with the Vice-President of Angola, His Excellency Mr. Manuel Domingos Vicente, and thanked him for his country’s support.

 High-level week at the General Assembly is also the occasion to meet UN colleagues from around the world to discuss ongoing work and challenges to protect children affected by armed conflict.
 Today, Ms. Zerrougui met with colleagues from UNICEF as well as the UN Resident Coordinator in Yemen.

 Later that day, the Special Representative exchanged with several world leaders and ambassadors at receptions organized by Member States.